 Votes will be counted by the Inspector of Election appointed for the Annual Meeting.
 For Proposal 1, the Inspector of Election will separately count "For" and "Withheld" votes and broker non-votes for each nominee.
-For Proposals 2 and 3 the Inspector of Election will separately count "For" and "Against" votes, abstentions and broker non-votes.
-If you do not give instructions to your broker, your broker can vote your shares with respect to "routine" items, but not with respect to "non-routine" items.
-See below for more information regarding: "What are "brokemon-votes"? and "Which ballot measures are considered "routine" and "non-routine"?
+For Proposals 2 and 3, the Inspector of Election will separately count "For" and "Against" votes, abstentions and broker non-votes.
+If you do not give instructions to your broker, bank, or other agent, they can vote your shares with respect to "routine" items, but not with respect to "non-routine" items.
+See below for more information regarding: "What are "broker non-votes"? and "Which ballot measures are considered "routine" and "non-routine"?